 Change the first paragraph as follows:

-An SAE peer, e.g. a mesh STA or an AP or an AP MLD, indicates support for direct hashing to obtain an ECC password element by setting the SAE hash-to-element bit in the Extended RSN Capabilities field in all Beacon and Probe Response frames.
-A STA or an MLD that uses a password identifier shall use the hash-to-curve method.
+An SAE peerindicates support for direct hashing to obtain an ECC password element by setting the SAE hash-to-element bit in the Extended RSN Capabilities field in all Beacon and Probe Response frames.
+An SAE peer that uses a password identifier shall use the hash-to-curve method.
 An SAE initiator that has identified a peer that supports this technique (through receipt of Beacon or Probe Response frames) shall derive a secret element, PT, according to the following technique and indicate this by setting the status code in the SAE Commit message to SAE_HASH_TO_ELEMENT.
 An SAE initiator shall not indicate support for this form of element derivation unless its peer has already signalled support for this method.
-If an SAE Commit message is received with status code equal to SAE_HASH_TO_ELEMENT the peer shall generate the PWE using the following technique and reply with its own SAE Commit message with status code set to SAE_HASH_TO_ELEMENT.
+If an SAE Commit message is received with status code equal to SAE_HASH_TO_ELEMENT the peer shall generate the PWE using the following technique and reply with its own SAE Commit message with status code set to SAE_HASH_TO_ELEMENT. (#2864)

 Finite field cryptography (FFC) groups